Azure-Samples/video-analyzer-csharp/src/video-export/README.md

 - RunExportBatchAsync() method is used to run a pipeline job for exporting a portion of the video recording as an MP4 file.
 This method does the following:

     1. Start capturing and recording live video from the RTSP camera that is accessible over the internet
-        * SetupIngestionToCreateSourceVideoForExportAsync() method starts recording live video from the RTSP camera at `PublicCameraIngestionSourceRTSPURL`.
+        * SetupToCreateSourceVideoForExportAsync() method starts recording live video from the RTSP camera at `PublicCameraSourceRTSPURL`.
-        * If a video recording is already available in your Video Analyzer account(the video resource should be of type `archive`), then this step can be skipped and name of the  video resource can be directly passed as a parameter along with the time range in CreatePipelineJobAsync() in line 93.
+        * If a video recording is already available in your Video Analyzer account(the video resource should be of type `archive`), then this step can be skipped and name of the video resource can be directly passed as a parameter along with the time range in CreatePipelineJobAsync() in line 92.
 See [Use existing video](#use-existing-video) section for the necessary code changes.

-    1. Using the video recorded in above step as the source, create a [batch pipeline topology](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-docs/pipeline).
+    1. Using the video recorded in above step as the source, create a [batch pipeline topology](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-docs/pipeline#batch-pipeline).
         * CreateTopologyForBatchExportAsync() method creates that topology with the following nodes:
             *  Video source node
             *  Encoder processor node - with a System Preset configuration.
 More details [here](#encoder-processor-node).